azendtech-supunr/LoanDataCreator/LoanDataCreator/RESTRUCTURED_CONSISTENCY.md

 3. **Data Quality**:
    - No inconsistencies across periods
    - Predictable and repeatable data generation
-   - Logical relationship between Restructured and NoOfTimesRestructured
+   - Logical relationship between Rescheduled and NoOfTimesRestructured

 4. **Deterministic Generation**:
    - Same facility will always have the same Restructured values (given the same seed)